 Wits Physiotherapy Movement Analysis Laboratory

-The Wits Physiotherapy Movement Analysis Laboratory supports a wide range of research oriented programmes in the biomechanical, kinematic and kinetic analysis of human movement.
+The Wits Physiotherapy Movement Analysis Laboratory, Movement Lab in short, supports a wide range of research-related programmes for the biomechanical, kinematic and kinetic analysis of human movement.

-The Movement Analysis Laboratory houses equipment such as a 12 camera kinematic analysis system, a pressure plate walkway, a 2D electrogoniometer, inclinometers, a Bioharness system®, a Flexchair®, a rehabilitative diagnostic ultrasound unit, a wireless electromygraphy (EMG) system, as well as an Xsens® inertial sensor system.
+Amongst other innovative research equipment, the Movement Lab houses equipment such as a 12 camera kinematic analysis system, a pressure plate walkway, a 2D electrogoniometer, inclinometers, a Bioharness system®, a Flexchair®, a rehabilitative diagnostic ultrasound unit, a wireless electromygraphy (EMG) system, as well as an Xsens® inertial sensor system.